Mario & Sonic at the Olympic Winter Games: Gameplay

 Mario & Sonic at the Olympic Winter Games retains the gameplay mechanics of its predecessor, controlling an on-screen character through authentic Olympic events with the specific tailored controls for the Wii and DS.
 However, this sequel's transition from Summer to Winter Games introduces some changes across both versions in controls and mechanics.
 As many of the events of the Wii version heavily involve downhill racing, such version's motion controls rely more on tilting and turning rather than rapid, vigorous gestures like shaking and waggling.
 Consequently, some of these events can be controlled with the Balance Board accessory as an optional, alternate method of steering, and the stamina mechanic is also removed from such version and replaced with an acceleration statistic.
 Nearly half of the DS version's events are controlled with buttons, while other events are played with a stylus and touchscreen as usual like the previous installment.

 All of the playable characters from the previous game return in addition to four new characters: Donkey Kong, Silver the Hedgehog, Bowser Jr. and Metal Sonic.
 It has been announced via the Nintendo Channel, that this game will have WiiConnect24 capability and, like its predecessor, the player can use their Miis in the Wii version in the game.
 A new feature added to the player's Mii is the ability to customize the Mii's clothes, which make small adjustments to a Mii's otherwise balanced stats.

 The sequel introduces a Festival mode in the Wii version that allows the player to make their way through the entire Olympic Games, from opening ceremony to closure.
 The multiplayer mode offers "co-op and competitive gameplay" whereas the DS version will use its wireless capabilities.
-The DS counterpart has "Adventure Tours" where players can accept quests and challenge bosses and to stop Dr. Eggman and Bowser before they can stop the Olympics by kidnapping the Snow Spirits.
+The DS counterpart has "Adventure Tours" where players can accept quests and challenge bosses and to stop Bowser and Dr. Eggman before they can stop the Olympics by kidnapping the Snow Spirits.
 DS Download Play is possible for those without an individual copy of the game.